angular/angular/aio/content/guide/universal.md

 <div class="l-sub-section">

-  This wrappers are very useful to hide the complexity of the `renderModuleFactory`.
+  These wrappers are very useful to hide the complexity of the `renderModuleFactory`.
 There are more wrappers for different backend technologies at the [Universal repository](https://github.com/angular/universal).

 </div>